hufyhang/chop/modules/node/README.md

 Appends `html` to innerHTML.

-classList()
+className()
 ---------

-Returns the class list of the node.
+Returns the class name of the node.

 addClass(`class`)
 -----------------